vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

                     }
                 }
             }
-            // If we have more functions, we would add the declarations here.
+            // If we had more functions, we would add the declarations here.
         }
     };
 }